Stamp Duty Calculator

 The price you pay for each additional share is based on the current open market value of the property at the time of that specific staircasing transaction.
 If your property has increased in value since you first bought, you will pay more per percentage point than you did initially.
 This is why property value growth affects the total SDLT liability under the staircasing election.

 For context on how your initial election affects whether you pay SDLT at all on staircasing, see the market value election guide.
-If you made the market value election at your initial purchase, you pay no SDLT on any staircasing transaction — full stop.
-The rules on this page only apply if you chose the staircasing election.
+If you made the market value election at your initial purchase, you pay no SDLT on any staircasing transaction, full stop.
+The rules on this page apply where you did not make the market value election, ie. you are using the default pay-in-stages option.

 When SDLT Applies on Staircasing